How to Join The Jamestowne Society and First California Company

 Jamestowne Society’s Facebook Page

-The Jamestowne Society’s Facebook page has over 2,000 members who seek and offer knowledge and advise.
+The Jamestowne Society’s Facebook page has over 2,000 members who seek and offer knowledge and advice.
 It offers an opportunity to post queries and comments about searching for ancestors, proving lineage and membership qualifications and issues.
 Several First California Company members are among the group.
 The predominant posts are queries about proving lineage and application questions.
 You can access it by clicking on the Facebook icon at the top right hand corner of the Society’s web site.
 You must have a Facebook account to gain access.

 The instructions on the page state: “To join [this Facebook group] or nominate someone to join, use ‘+Add People to Group’ instead of ‘invite by email.’
 Thank you for your cooperation.
 The Jamestowne Society was organized for educational, historical, and patriotic purposes.
 The Society is composed of living descendants of the Jamestowne settlers.
 Prospective members of the Society must demonstrate descent from a qualifying Jamestowne ancestor to the satisfaction of the Society genealogist.
 This Facebook group is open to Jamestowne Society members, prospective members, and those interested in genealogy and history of Jamestowne prior to 1700.”